mindsdb/mindsdb/mindsdb/api/postgres/README.md

 There are many things that aren't supported yet.

 Right now you can use psql to connect to a local mindsdb instance.

-You can run simple one off queries using this psql client.
-However, all queries are currently interpreted just the same as MySQL queries.
-This will be changed shortly once the Postgresql dialect is fully implemented.
+You can also use psycopg and other clients, although DBeaver is finicky.

-Things that don't work as of now include running transactions, Postgres specific SQL, or any other message type other than a query.
+You can run simple one off queries using this psql client, and BEGIN COMMIT blocks should work.
+Dialect support for Postgres is ongoing, we currently back up into our generic SQL / MySQL parser.

 ### Remaining Implementation Goals

 Enough Protocol Support
-: Right now we are not responding well to things like BIND, PARSE, DESCRIBE, transactions, etc.
+: Right now we are not responding well to things like BIND, PARSE, DESCRIBE, etc.
 : We are faking our version as well.
 This was assigned pretty arbitrarily : SSL Support is needed.

 Cloud / Dependent Code
-: Refactoring there will be needed with all the changes of code location (offshored lots of code to mindsdb.api.common package)
+: Support still needs to be added internally for cloud.

 Dialect Support
-: Support for Postgresql dialect needs to be implemented.
-Right now we rely on the SqlStatementParser of mindsdb.api.mysql.
-That will need to be changed.
+: Support for Postgresql dialect needs to be more fleshed out.
-: There is also additions needed to mindsdb_sql to support the Postgresql Dialect : These changes go hand in hand with some protocol functionalities around transactions.
+: There is also more additions needed to mindsdb_sql to support the Postgresql Dialect : These changes go hand in hand with some protocol functionalities around transactions.